 7. E-commerce jewelry case study

-As an online jewelry store, the website for JAMES ALLEN executes many of our suggested jewelry websites features brilliantly.
+The website for JAMES ALLEN executes many of our suggested jewelry websites features brilliantly.

 1. Details and imagery – Right from their home page, they feature a “Design your own engagement ring.”
 The page is dominated by a huge, high-quality image that captures the details of the stones, band, and setting.